Famous Last Words (TV series): Reception

-In the first episode (featuring Jane Goodall), New York Post stated that the interview was uplifting and an opportunity to reflect on a life well-lived, while seeing Falchuk as reverent but a bit dry.
+Regarding the first episode, featuring Jane Goodall, New York Post stated that the interview was uplifting and an opportunity to reflect on a life well-lived, while seeing Falchuk as reverent but a bit dry.
 Iowa Source described the conversation as candid and friendly, with Falchuk steering with a gentle touch.
-The Brown Daily Herald praised the interview while also critisizing Falchuk’s presence and insistence on authenticity and drama over substance.
-This episode was praised by creator and host of the Danish version, Mikael Bertelsen, who described it as "some of the strongest television I had seen in a long time".
+The Brown Daily Herald praised the interview while also criticizing Falchuk's presence and insistence on authenticity and drama over substance.
+This episode was praised by the creator and host of the Danish version, Mikael Bertelsen, who described it as "some of the strongest television I had seen in a long time".
 He thought that her final speech was "incredible and very beautiful".

+Regarding the second episode, featuring Eric Dane, Stuart Heritage of The Guardian, said it was "undeniably powerful" and added "some subjects will be scared, others angry, many performative.
+However they react, though, what an honour to allow us to see them like this.
+A couple of decades from now, Famous Last Words is going to be one of the most fascinating resources we will have.
+What a thing this is."

 Similar concepts

-The New York Times made a video series called “The Last Word” from 2006 to 2025 with influential people shortly before their presumed death.
+The New York Times made a video series titled The Last Word from 2006 to 2025, featuring influential people shortly before their presumed death.